simonprickett/simonprickett.github.io/_posts/2023-08-28-building-the-lego-creator-land-rover-defender.md

     </div>
 </div>

 TODO update text below... and mention stuff about the missing part and customer service.
-Add pics of the customer service page (lego_defender_customer_service.png -- already in images folder) and the part when it arrives (need to take the pic).
+Add pics of the customer service page (lego_defender_customer_service.png -- already in images folder) and the part when it arrives (need to take the pic - added as lego_defender_piece_arrives.jpg).

 I was pretty impressed with the video results using the front facing camera on my iPhone 7 which was clamped into a tripod.
 I used iMovie to edit it together, add some titles and speed it up.
 The music was free and it's called "Box" by "Bimbotronic".
 It's [available from their page on icons8.com](https://icons8.com/music/author/bimbotronic).